iOS SDK - Supporting Push Notifications

 ]

-// Start the Singular SDK with the given configuration (ensure config is valid)
+// Start the Singular SDK with the configuration

 Singular.start(config)